Sort It Out: TrashBot, a Smart Bin developed by CleanRobotics, uses AI to help improve waste management.

 A seed investment by Makers Boot Camp with hands-on support will hopefully help their product reach the market successfully, in order to implement a new solution for the waste management across the world.

 By using machine learning, computer vision, and a network of sensors, TrashBot helps to reduce wastes, in an ecologically friendly environment and lessen sanitation workers’ burden.
 If there is any change in the community’s recycling program, its software can be wirelessly updated to match new preferences.
-CleanRobotics developers estimates that a single TrashBot has the potential to replace several conventional trash + recycling bins currently in use.
+CleanRobotics developers estimate that a single TrashBot has the potential to replace several conventional trash + recycling bins currently in use.

 How does TrashBot system work?